The way we treat our environment affects

 Our grassroots organization was founded by a group of cancer survivors and their families who began research into Florida's carelessness with its environmental resources.
 We learned that the lack of standards and accountability had affected human life, marine survival, wildlife, and water quality.
-Each of our experiences against life-altering diseases transformed into a strong desire to take action toward saving lives.
+Each of our experiences against life-altering diseases transformed into a strong desire to take action toward saving Florida's ecosystem and those being exposed to harmful bacteria and chemicals in our waterways.

-Sewer discharges, biosolids, coastal erosion, herbicide spraying, pesticide runoff, increasing development, poor infrastructure, mining, and cancer-causing chemicals in our drinking water are just a few of the challenges we face in Florida.
+Sewer discharges, biosolids, coastal erosion, herbicide spraying, pesticide runoff, increasing development, poor infrastructure, industrial pollution, and unregulated chemicals in our drinking water are just a few of the challenges we face in Florida.

-We research the challenges confronting our environment and educate the public about what's at stake.
-We believe that by protecting Florida's unique environment that we are saving lives.
+Working with doctors, environmental consultants, biologists, engineers, whistleblowers, and other experts in various fields, we research the challenges confronting our environment and educate the public about what's at stake.
+We believe that by protecting Florida's unique environment, we are saving wildlife, human life, and our economy.

 Were you diagnosed with cancer or an autoimmune disease in Florida and suspect that your illness was due to an environmental factor?